ARMmbed/BLEIntros/Docs/Advanced/CustomGAP.md

 This will take care of the GAP advertising on the mbed side.

-##Seeing our data
+## Seeing our data

-Compile your program and install it on your board ([drag and drop it to the board](../mbed_Classic/URIBeacon.md#compiling-and-installing-your-program)).
+Compile your program and install it on your board ([drag and drop it to the board](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/getting_started/blinky_compiler/).
 Then decide if you want to use generic apps or the custom-made Evothings app (or use both and compare results).

-###Generic apps
+### Generic apps

 On your phone, start the BLE application ([nRF Master Control Panel](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en) for Android and [LightBlue](https://itunes.apple.com/us/app/lightblue-bluetooth-low-energy/id557428110?mt=8) for iOS).
 It will scan for BLE devices, and should show us ours: